Tribal Consultation on the Final Rule for Housing Counseling Certification

 In 2010, Section 106 of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701x) (Section 106) was amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act (Pub.
 L. No. 111-203, 124 Stat.
 1376, approved July 21, 2010) (Dodd-Frank Act).
 The amendment requires that any homeownership counseling or rental housing counseling required under, or provided in connection with, any program administered by the Department of Housing and Urban Development (HUD) must be provided only by organizations or counselors certified by the Secretary as competent to provide such counseling.
 See Section 1445 of the Dodd-Frank Act (124 Stat. at 2171-2172) and Section 106(e), (f), and (g) (12 U.S.C.
 1701x(e), (f), and (g)).

-HUD is conducting two tribal consultation sessions to obtain feedback on implementation of the statutory amendments as it applies to the Indian Housing Block Grant (IHBG) program and the Indian Community Development Block Grant (ICDBG) program.
-The sessions will also obtain feedback to determine how to apply the housing counseling program and certification requirements in Section 106 to these programs.
+Two tribal consultation sessions were conducted to obtain feedback on implementation of the statutory amendments as it applies to the Indian Housing Block Grant (IHBG) program and the Indian Community Development Block Grant (ICDBG) program.
+The sessions also obtained feedback to determine how to apply the housing counseling program and certification requirements in Section 106 to these programs.

-Due to the ongoing COVID-19 National Emergency, HUD hosted two identical virtual tribal consultations via webinar to give tribal leaders the opportunity to provide feedback to HUD.
+Due to the ongoing COVID-19 National Emergency, two identical virtual tribal consultations were hosted via webinar to give tribal leaders the opportunity to provide feedback to HUD.
 Tribal leaders and tribal housing practitioners were encouraged to participate.

 Virtual Consultation Session 1